HOME |

 sex organs, sex chromosomes, and internal reproductive

 structures.
-For most people, the
+For most people, the anatomical

-typically understood as male or female.
-However,
+understood as male or female.
+However, intersex

-intersex conditions also occur naturally in all species,
+conditions also occur naturally in all species,

 including humans.
 Intersex refers to a variety of